Spencer Trethewy: Business interests

 Day is reported by The Non-League Paper to have built a substantial company finance investment business holding (managing partner of HH Finance) in the last fifteen years which specializes in residential and commercial holdings worldwide.
 HH own significant waterfront holdings in Kingston upon Thames according to the Land Registry.
 Day is known to own at least two superyachts, helicopters, and homes throughout the world.
 One of his main residences was featured in the Sunday Times "Beyond the brochure" article (1 November 2009) and is listed at £12m.
 Day was listed as a creditor of the Connaught Income series Fund and operation partner Tuita in 2012 which entered liquidation.
-Day took his claim to the Court of Appeal to reclaim losses of over £25m but failed to overturn the administrators set aside defence that led to his losses despite the High Court acknowledging fraud against Day.
-His losses included the 28,000 sq ft property in Ranmore Common he was building at the time of the liquidation.